k98kurz/tapescript/docs.md

 ## OP_DIV_FLOAT - 23 - x17

-Read the next 4 bytes from the tape, interpreting as a float divisor; pull a value from the queue, interpreting as a float dividend; divide the dividend by the divisor; put the result onto the queue.
+Read the next 4 bytes from the tape, interpreting as a float divisor; pull a value from the stack, interpreting as a float dividend; divide the dividend by the divisor; put the result onto the stack.

 Aliases:
 - DIV_FLOAT

 ## OP_DIV_FLOATS - 24 - x18

-Pull two values from the queue, interpreting as floats; divide the second by the first; put the result onto the queue.
+Pull two values from the stack, interpreting as floats; divide the second by the first; put the result onto the stack.

 Aliases:
 - DIV_FLOATS